 “I looked them up online last night,” he boasts, his chest sticking out proudly.

 “I’m not familiar with that phenomenon,” Ōe-san says.
 “But it’s not a doppelganger either.”

 “Honestly, I have no idea,” Ōe-san answers.
 “I’m sorry for the inconvenience.
 Please accept my sincere apologies.”
 He makes a deep bow.

 “Ōe-san, please sit there,” Hikawa suggests.
 “If you’re interposed with your sprit, it may disappear.”

 “Don’t be rude, Hikawa-kun,” I warn him.
 What a silly idea.

 Ōe-san steps closer to the table.
-His translucent self keeps eating his diner. Ōe-san hesitates a bit, but he, at last, sits on the chair.
+His translucent self keeps eating his dinner. Ōe-san hesitates a bit, but he, at last, sits on the chair.
 He wiggles to interpose himself on his other self and moves along with it.

 “How is it going, Ōe-san?”
 Hikawa asks.